rantonels/rantonels.github.io/_drafts/critical-dimension.md

 for a certain (surely biased) interpretation of these terms.
 Proof 1.2 is the most common in introductory string theory, since you're already learning the necessary string physics anyway, and it's mathematically not intimidating.
 Proof 2.1 is for a more advanced study and gives a very clear physical interpretation of the critical number of dimensions as it is directly related to the cancellation of a conformal anomaly.
 Proof 3.2 I've never seen before - it seems ideal for people that know some basic complex analysis (residue theorem is all we need) and some really basic quantum mechanics, and requires next-to-no knowledge about string physics.

 I've tried really hard to squeeze an **easy** proof that is "rigorous" (doesn't use the crazy equation), but I have failed.
 I have come to believe the three vertices of the triangle are to be understood as translation in different languages of the same conceptual core, and that core is irreducible.
-So if two of the links in the chain are brought to a minimum complexity, the third has to eat up all that complexity.
+So if two of the links in the chain are brought to a minimum complexity, the third has to eat it all up.

-All I could manage is the following realization of proof 3.2.
+All I could manage is the following **realization of proof 3.2**.
 This will bring the theoretical and string physics to the background and will concentrate on the mathematics, and will be as rigorous as possible on the mathematical side (while occasionally being slightly handwavy on the physics).
 It turns out quite longer than what you would call elementary, but I find it satisfying that it builds the number 24 piece by piece (as 2, times 3, times 4).
 If you care, here it is.

 # The proof

 We have already talked about the worldsheet, the surface the string traces in spacetime.
 On this surface, we can set up a coordinate system \\((\sigma^1,\sigma^2)\\).
 Clearly, it is sensible physically that while observables might be written in terms of these coordinates, they should be invariant under coordinate changes \\((\sigma^1,\sigma^2) \rightarrow (\sigma^{1}\prime,\sigma^2 \prime)\\).
 After all, the coordinates are arbitrary to begin with.
-A simple example of coordinate change is a dilation/rescaling:
+A simple example of (local) coordinate change is a dilation/rescaling:

 $$ (\sigma^1, \sigma^2) \rightarrow (\lambda \sigma^1, \lambda\sigma^2) $$

-so we understand that our theory's observables must be invariant under such rescalings.
+so we understand that our theory's observables must be **invariant under such rescalings**.
 This is easy to do classically, but becomes highly non-trivial when the thing becomes quantum-mechanical.
+This scale symmetry is part of the so-called worldsheet *conformal* symmetry of string theory.

 Imagine a situation in which a string loops in time to trace a torus in spacetime.
 Surely, a lot of possible tori shapes are all equally valid choices.
 We want to compute the probability for this process to happen with a specific torus shape, or better the *quantum amplitude*, whose squared modulus is the probability.
-A basic point of quantum mechanics is that we can calculate the amplitude by summing \\(\exp(-i E_i t) \\) over all possible states \\(i\\) each with energy \\(E_i\\), through the time passed \\(t\\).
+A basic point of quantum mechanics is that we can calculate the amplitude by summing \\(\exp(i E_i t) \\) over all possible states \\(i\\) each with energy \\(E_i\\), through the time passed \\(t\\).
 Thus

-$$ Z = \sum_i e^{-i E_i t} $$
+$$ Z = \sum_i e^{i E_i t} $$

 is the total amplitude. \\(Z\\) should respect our desired symmetries.